Jacksonville State University

 Frequently Asked Questions

-Jacksonville State University, located in Jacksonville, Alabama, keeps admissions accessible, extending offers to roughly 78% of those who apply.
+Jacksonville State University, located in Jacksonville, Alabama, admits most of the students who apply; the acceptance rate is roughly 78%.
 Admitted students typically arrive with an average SAT score near 1,059.
-The school reports a graduation rate of roughly 53%.
+The graduation rate is roughly 53%.

-Ten years out, alumni of Jacksonville State University earn a median of $45,235, roughly in line with national averages for graduates.
+Ten years out, alumni of Jacksonville State University earn a median of $45,235, roughly in line with the national average for college graduates.

-Jacksonville State University is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.32%, well above the typical college.
-Access is a real strength here: roughly 12.7% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Jacksonville State University is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.32%, well above the typical college.
+Access is a real strength here.
+Roughly 12.7% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 10.4% go on to reach the top of the income ladder.
-The median family income of students sits near $69,100, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $69,100, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Jacksonville State University, with an economic connectedness score of 1.23 (about 1.0 is the national norm).
-Its friending bias is low (-0.02), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Jacksonville State University.
+Its economic connectedness score is 1.23, where about 1.0 is the national norm.
+Its friending bias is low (-0.02), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools